 This might be the funniest children’s book I’ve ever read.
 The first time I read it, I was laughing so hard, I was gasping for air.
 However, after recommending this book to many friends, I learned that not everyone agrees.

 For this mom and dad, watching paint dry is fun, and noticing a snail crawling through the driveway produces too much excitement.
 But kids always find a way to find the extraordinary in the ordinary, and before you know it, their three children join the circus.

 My kids all love this book, but for a totally different reason.
 Their focus is on the kids’ quest for a circus adventure and the hilarity of the illustrations.
-You should see the look of horror on parents’ faces when they find their kids reading.
+You should see the look of horror on parents’ faces when they find their kids … reading books.

-April 24 – The Bear Who Wasn’t There, LeUyen Pham and The Bear Who Wasn’t There: And the Fabulous Forest, Oren Lavie
+April 24 – The Bear Who Wasn’t There, LeUyen Pham and The Bear Who Wasn’t There, Oren Lavie

 These two quirky books by two different authors have more than a title in common; they are both funny.

 With Lavie’s book, we were hooked by the end of the first page.
-It starts, “Once upon a Time there was an Itch.”
+It starts, “Once Upon a Time there was an Itch.”
 We soon learned that “everybody knows that bears scratch when they itch, but not many people know that itches scratch when they’re bears.”
 As you probably already have noticed, it’s highly unusual, but you will also find that it’s delightfully philosophical.
 It’s very popular with my two oldest kids.
-They’ve been reading it a lot on their own and with me.

 April 25 – One Cool Friend, Toni Buzzeo (World Penguin Day)